 We identified 24 flowering plant species in the Stevens Data set that met the criteria for analysis described in the methods.
-The first flowering day (FFD) varies extensively both among years within a species and among species.
-Median FFD varied across the species from a low of X to a high of Y and included early, mid, and late spring flowering species (Fig. X)
+None of the species were observed in every year of the survey; samply size by species ranged from X to Y. The first flowering day (FFD) varie extensively both among years within a species and among species.
+Median FFD varied across the species from a low of X to a high of Y and included early, mid, and late spring flowering species (Fig. X)1)

-Snowpack correlation

-There were variable relationships between FFD and SPDX among species.
-R2 values ranged from 0.033 to 0.86 indicating a lot of variation in the explanatory power of SPDX on FFD.
-Three of 21 species were statistically significant (Cerastium arvense, Amorpha canescens, and Zigandenus elegans).

 Model selection

-The model excluding DOBG was selected based on the AIC.
-This model had the lowest AIC in all species.

-Figure X. Reduced model selected for path analysis based on comparison of AIC values.

-Path analysis
+Model selection comparisons of AIC values among the three reduced models and the full model indicated that the best explanatory model was the reduced model which excluded DOBG indicating that the influence of temperature and snowfall on flowering date was relatively negligent through an indirect effect on when the ground first became bare of snow each spring.

-Based on the chi squared statistic, the model was a good representation of the observed data for all but five species.
-For models with a good fit, the p-values for the chi squared statistic ranged from 0.059 to 0.97.
-Anemone patens, Caltha palustris, Lithospermum canescens, Campanula rotundifolia, and Amorpha canescens had p-values of less than 0.05.
-The CFI indicated a good fit for all but four species including all previously mentioned except Caltha palustris.
-The R2 describing the variation in predicting SPDX ranged from 0.426 to 0.71 and 0.085 to 0.94 for FFD.
+Based on the chi squared statistic estimating goodness of fit of the reduced model for FFD of each species the model was a good representation of the relationships among the exogenous and endogenous variables for all but five species (Anemone patens, Caltha palustris, Lithospermum canescens, Campanula rotundifolia, and Amorpha canescens).
+These five species were removed from further analysis and consideration.

-Many species had a significant regression coefficient for the relationship between AGDU and FFD.
-Nineteen species had positive regression coefficients, indicating that warmer temperatures earlier in the year led to earlier flowering.
-Sixteen of these species were significant.
-Five species had negative regression coefficients, of which only one was significant.
-The first four flowering species had strong and significant relationships between AGDU and FFD.
+The results of path analysis are presented in Figure 3 for each of the species arranged by order of seasonal flowering sequence.
+The direct relationship between AGDU and FFD was significant in 12 out of 19 species analyzed suggesting an important role of temperature in determining flowering time for a majority of species.
+All twelve of species with significant AGDU effects had positive coefficients, indicating that warmer temperatures earlier in the year led to earlier flowering.
+The five first flowering species had strong and significant relationships between AGDU and FFD.
 Later flowering species typically had weaker, inconclusive relationships and few were significant.
+Winter temperatures (AGDU) also had indirect effects on flowering time (FFD) through intermediary effects on the snowpack in March (SPDX) for X species (Table of indirect effects).

-The relationships between AGDU and SPDX were positive in all species and the coefficients ranged from 0.01 to 0.18.
-Only four species had a statistically significant relationship between these variables.
-The relationship between TSNOW and SPDX had a positive and significant regression coefficient in all species.
+The relationship between snowfall in the winter months (TSNOW) and snowpack in March (SPDX) was a predictably strong one.
+The path coefficient between the two variables was positive and significant for all species.
 TSNOW was expected to be related to SPDX because both describe winter snowfall.
-Four out of the 21 species had a significant relationship between SPDX and FFD, two were negative and two were positive.
+However, only three out of the 19 species had a significant relationship between SPDX and FFD.
+In one species (Cypripedium candidum) the path coefficient was negative and in two species (Zigadenus elegans and Rosa arkansana) the coefficient was positive.
+There were significant indirect effects of TSNOW on FFD through its effects on snowpack in March (SPDX) in X of the Y species (indirect effect table).

 Discussion